-Your Plan follows Express ScriptsSM (ESI's) National Preferred Formulary (NPF).
 You must use a licensed Network Pharmacy or Network home delivery pharmacy to receive benefits.
-To locate a Network Pharmacy, visit Blue Cross and Blue Shield of Vermont's (BCBSVT's) website at www.bcbsvt.com/find-a-doctor.
-The Plan provides benefits for medically necessary Outpatient use of:
+To locate a Network Pharmacy, visit Blue Cross and Blue Shield of Vermont's (BCBSVT's) website at www.bcbsvt.com and click on the "Find-A-Doctor" link.
+BCBSVT provides benefits for medically necessary Outpatient use of:

-Prescription Drugs and Biologics (including contraceptive drugs and devices that require a prescription) if the Food and Drug Administration approves them for the prevention or diagnosis treatment of your condition; insulin and other supplies for people with diabetes (blood sugar testing materials, including home glucose testing machines, needles and syringes).
+- Prescription Drugs and Biologics (including contraceptive drugs and devices that require a prescription) if the Food and Drug Administration approves them for the treatment of your condition; - insulin and other supplies for people with diabetes, needles and syringes.
+Please see your Outline of Coverage for details.